rahulpatel902/my-movie-mood/README.md

-# Cinematic Mood Movies 🎬
+# My Mood Movies 🎬

 A web application that recommends movies based on your mood using TMDB API and Firebase authentication.